cscart/docs/en/user_guide/settings/vendors.rst

 * **Allow vendors to manage product features**—if you enable this setting, vendors will be able add new :doc:`product features </user_guide/manage_products/features/index>` and edit them.

-* **Review new vendors before granting access to the admin panel**—if you enable this setting, administrators will have to check every new vendor and approve/disapprove their accounts.
-Before checking, all new vendors will get the **New** status.
+* **Review new vendors before granting access to the admin panel**—if you enable this setting, administrator will have to check every new vendor and approve/disapprove their accounts.
+Before checking, all new vendors will have the :doc:`New status </user_guide/users/vendors/vendor_statuses>`, so they won’t have access either to the storefront or to their Vendor panel.